gamethis/BonkeyWonkers/exercise6/README.md

   </p>

-## Step 2 Modify Terraform Module, Update Docker file
+## Step 2 Modify Terraform Module, Update HelloWorld text file

 + Update the Terraform template(`HelloWorld.tftpl`) file so that the resulting `HelloWorld.txt` includes 3 things you like, each on a new line.